Singapore Changi Airport

 What’s the best way to get to and from Singapore Changi Airport?

-Singapore is a small city state, and Singapore Changi Airport is located around 18 kilometres to the east of the city centre.
-If you’re staying in Singapore, look for the Ground Transport Desk once you arrive at the airport, which you’ll find in the Arrivals Hall of each terminal.
-Open 24-hours, the staff are on-hand to deal with all customer transportation requirements into the city and will help you make your travel arrangements.
+Singapore is a small city state, and Singapore Changi Airport is located approximately 20km to the east of the city centre.
+If you’re staying in Singapore, look for the Ground Transport Concierge (GTC) once you arrive at the airport, which you’ll find in the Arrivals Hall of each terminal.
+Open 24 hours, the staff are on-hand to deal with all customer transportation requirements into the city and will help you make your travel arrangements.
 As a guide, we’ve pulled together a round-up of the various transport options to and from the airport.

-Public Transport: You can easily catch the train from the airport to Tanah Merah station, where you can transfer on to city services.
-A single ticket can be purchased at the train station, or you can buy an EZ-Link smart card and load it up for multiple journeys.
-Public bus is another option, and again this requires either exact change or the EZ-link card.
-Bus stops are located at the basement bus bays of Terminals 1, 2 and 3.
-For Terminal 4, the bus stop is located next to Car Park 4B and near the SATS Inflight Catering Centre 1.
+Public Transport: You can easily catch the train from Changi Airport MRT Station (CG2) to Tanah Merah MRT Station (EW4), where you can transfer on to city services.
+Catching a public bus is another option, with bus stops located at the basement bus bays of Terminals 1, 2 and 3.
+For Terminal 4, the bus stop is located next to Car Park 4B.
+You can pay for public transport using a contactless debit or credit card, or by purchasing an EZ-Link card from Changi Airport Station.

-Taxi: If you wish to take a taxi from Singapore Changi Airport to the city, you’ll find the taxi stands at the Arrival levels of each Terminal.
-A ride to the city takes around 30 minutes and will cost between S$20 and S$40.
-Note that there’s an additional Airport surcharge for all trips originating from the Airport.
+Taxi: If you wish to take a taxi from Singapore Changi Airport to the city, you’ll find the taxi stands in the Arrival areas of each terminal.
+A ride to the city takes around 30 minutes and will cost between S$25 and S$45.
+Note that there’s an additional Airport Surcharge for all trips leaving from Changi Airport.
 If you’re travelling with a group, the Ground Transport Concierges at the Arrival Halls can help you arrange to book a larger taxi or limousine.

 Parking